 10. The Road Back

-In Your Journal: Write about how your personal life now has been universalized.
+In Your Journal: Write about how your personal life has now been universalized.
 How has your growth path enlarged you and led you to express a larger purpose in the world?
 What do you feel called to give to life?
 How must you walk through the world now?
 How will you offer your gifts to others?

 11. Resurrection

-This is the climax in which as the Hero/Heroine you must have a final and most dangerous encounter with death.
+This is the climax in which, as the Hero/Heroine, you must have a final and most dangerous encounter with death.
 The final battle also represents something far greater than your own existence, with its outcome having far-reaching consequences for your Ordinary World and the lives of those you left behind.

 Ultimately, with devotion to staying open enough to receive the help of Spirit, you will succeed in your larger task of giving something unique to life.
 You destroy the enemy of your negative counter-pulls, stay whole and integrated within, and emerge from battle cleansed and reborn.